Bob Welch (musician): Line-up changes

-Over the next three albums Fleetwood Mac released, they constantly changed line-ups around the core of Mick Fleetwood, the McVies and Welch.
-Kirwan was replaced by Savoy Brown lead singer Dave Walker and Bob Weston on lead guitar.
+The band recorded their next two albums Penguin and Mystery to Me at Benifold using mobile equipment hired from the Rolling Stones.
+Throughout this period, Fleetwood Mac often changed band members around the core of Mick Fleetwood, the McVies and Welch.
+Kirwan was replaced as a vocalist by ex-Savoy Brown lead singer Dave Walker, and as a lead guitarist by Bob Weston.
 Both Walker and Weston played on Penguin.
 Released in January 1973, the album reached No. 49 on the Billboard Top 200 album chart in the United States.
-This album contained songs "Bright Fire" and "Revelations" by Welch.
+This album contained Welch's songs "Bright Fire", "Revelation", and "Night Watch".

-Mystery to Me contained Welch's song "Hypnotized", which earned significant FM radio airplay in the United States.
+Mystery to Me contained Welch's song "Hypnotized", which earned significant FM radio airplay in the US.
 However, as a result of an aborted tour, Mystery to Me only reached No. 67 in the States.